Marak/faker.js/Readme.md

 ## Building faker.js

+Note: Recent versions of no do not work because this project uses [old `gulp`](https://stackoverflow.com/questions/55921442/how-to-fix-referenceerror-primordials-is-not-defined-in-node).
+Node 8 works.

 faker uses [gulp](http://gulpjs.com/) to automate its build process.
 Running the following build command will generate new browser builds, documentation, and code examples for the project.

 ```